w00000dy/ai-hand-detection/README.md

 ## 👋 About this project
 This is a web AI hand detection.
 You can use it in your web browser.
 This web application uses the camera of your device to detect your hand.

+## ⚙️ Features

+- ✅ Toggle switch to turn AI on or off
+- ✅ Range slider to control frame rate
+- ✅ Mouse example to show a possible usage case
+- ✅ Configurable border in mouse example

 ## 💪 Try it
 If you are not convinced yet just try it out here: https://woody.pizza/tensorflow/hand-detection/